-Name of the joint venture Country of incorporation and principal place of Principal activity Proportion of ownership held by the Group business 2019 2018 King Lion Network, S.A.
+Name of the joint venture Country of incorporation and principal place of Principal activity Proportion of held by th business 2020 2019 King Lion Network, S.A.
 Costa Rica Land Company 50% 50%

 The investments in the Costa Rica joint venture is accounted for using the equity method in accordance with IAS 28.